We have the power to turn the climate crisis around

 Talking about climate change is a great first step to acting.
 When you tell friends and family how you feel about it, they start to care too.
 Share these resources and comment on social media like Facebook, Instagram and Twitter.
 Social media comments influence how people think about issues.
 Let them know climate change is important to you.

 There are many solutions to climate change.
-Some solutions we can manage ourselves but many require government help through policies and incentives (click here to write a letter to the Premier).
+Some solutions we can manage ourselves but many require government help through policies and incentives (see below for our letter-writing tools to help you call on the government to do more).

 As citizens, we can urge decision-makers to do their part and we can do what we can to reduce our household carbon footprint.